 - IND-515 Selected topics in Indigenous languages

-- IND-510 Indigenous people, epistemic and linguistic diversity (5 cr), I period.
+- IND-510 Indigenous peoples, epistemic and linguistic diversity (5 cr), I period.

 - IND-512 Biocultural approaches to the environment and conservation (5 cr), II period.